websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/sharing-documents-and-media.md

 # Sharing Documents and Media

 The Documents and Media library stores and organizes files on the server.
 It accepts files of any kind and can serve as a virtual shared drive.
+These files are stored using the [file storage method configured](../../system-administration/file-storage/configuring-file-storage.md) for the Liferay installation.

 ```tip::
    Each DXP Site has its own Documents and Media library.
 Thus documents are scoped to that Site and are not shared between Sites.